odoo/owl/doc/reference/component.md

   component will go through the following lifecycle methods: `willUpdateProps`, `willPatch` and `patched`.

+* **`render()`**: calling this method directly will cause a rerender.
+Note that with the reactivity system, this should be rare to have to do it manually.
+  Also, the rendering operation is asynchronous, so the DOM will only be updated slightly later (at the next animation frame, if no component delays the rendering)

-### Static Properties
+## Static Properties

-- **`template`** (string, optional): if given, this is the name of the QWeb template that will render the component.
+- **`template (string)`**: this is the name of the template that will render the component.
 Note that there is a helper `xml` to make it easy to define an inline template.

-* **`components`** (Object, optional): if given, this is an object that contains the classes of any sub components needed by the template.
-This is the main way used by Owl to be able to create sub components.
+* **`components (object, optional)`**: if given, this is an object that contains the classes of any sub components needed by the template.

   ```js
   class ParentComponent extends owl.Component {